About Me

 My father died suddenly in 1965, nineteen days after his thirty-eighth birthday, a month before I was to turn eight years old.
 I began to write after my father died.
 Years later, that incident inspired me to write an essay, “On Writing, Fathers and Sons” (see link in this website).

-Four years after my father passed, we — my mother and three siblings —immigrated to the US and landed in San Francisco’s Mission District.
+Four years after my father passed, we — my mother and my two siblings —immigrated to the US and landed in San Francisco’s Mission District.
 I’ve lived in the Bay Area since then.
 While most of my life has been spent in the states, it is the trauma of loss, both of my father and my birthplace, that has most shaped me as a son, a brother, a husband, a father, a friend, and a writer.

 I struggled to accept this new identity at first, even waiting twenty-five years before becoming a US citizen, seeing American citizenship as a sort of betrayal of my birthplace.
 In that process of introspection and search, my writing literally came out of the closet.
 After so many years of journaling, writing stories and reading in an effort to make sense of my life, it was time to share my words with the world.
 I figured perhaps someone would read them and find something in my stories that might help them in their own quest for understanding.
 My work reflects my search for answers through works of fiction and personal essays.